Using Écluse: the operator manual

 - Open:

-ECLUSE_AUTH_TOKENunset; access control is delegated entirely to the network layer (VPC, service mesh).
+ECLUSE_SERVER__AUTH_TOKENunset; access control is delegated to the network layer (VPC, service mesh).
 Appropriate only on a closed network. - Static token:

 Securing network egress (required)